calvinhobbesliker/pdsnd_github/README.md

 Analyzing Bikeshare Data

 ### Description
-This Python pprject analyzes bikeshare data from three cities
+This Python project analyzes bikeshare data from three cities: Chicago, New York City, and Washington DC.

 ### Files used
 bikeshare.py